 - Livestream a performance (take requests from your video feed!)

 - Behind-the-scenes clips of your next video or live show

 - Do multiple videos for one song: official video, acoustic, acapella, instrumental, remix, etc.

 For more ideas, I found a cool list of 30 YouTube Content Ideas for Musicians, but also, ask your fans what they want to see.

 3. Cover songs

-This is maybe the most important kind of content you can post, at least until you get your own following.
-Covering more popular songs is a good way to leverage those songs’ success for your own ends.
+This is maybe the most important kind of video content you can post, at least until you get your own following.
+Covering more popular songs is a good way to leverage those songs’ success for your own ends and attract potential fans.